kaskadi/action-collmex-scraper/README.md

 **Note:** everything contained in single curly brackets (`{ }`) needs to be replaced by your desired values

-**Outputs:** `dataChanged` output is available for reusing into your workflow.
+**Outputs:** `DATA_CHANGED` output is available for reusing into your workflow.
 This tracks if the CSV mapping data changed.
+It is defined as boolean in the action but you may need to check it against its `String` version if you are working with conditionals.